-What’s the best thing to drink during exercise to stay hydrated, and are coconut water, sports drinks, milk and energy drinks really going to make a difference to your workout?
+Curious about sports & energy drinks?
+Let’s discuss if coconut water, sports drinks, milk and energy drinks are really going to make a difference to your workout.

-So, you’ve worked up a sweat and need to hydrate yourself.
+So, you’ve worked up a sweat, need to hydrate, and you’re thinking about sports & energy drinks.
 What do you grab?
 Gatorade?
 Coconut water?
 Milk?
 There are tons of drinks available on the market that claim to be the best of the best for athletes and active individuals alike, but do they really reign better than plain old water?

 What’s the Best Thing to Drink During Exercise?

 First, let’s get nerdy for a second.
 When you exercise, you’re sweating out your body’s water and electrolytes, namely sodium and potassium, making it important to hydrate before, during, and after exercising to prevent dehydration.
-This is why many sports drinks on the market are advertised as being jam packed with electrolytes and a better hydration source than bottled water.
+This is why, when it comes to sports & energy drinks, many sports drinks on the market are advertised as being jam packed with electrolytes and a better hydration source than bottled water.
 The key ingredients for many sports drinks are water, carbohydrate (usually a sugar), and sodium – all of which are aimed at maintaining optimal performance during exercise and replenishing the body post-exercise by maintaining hydration, energy, and electrolyte levels.

 But what does the evidence say about whether these drinks really do hydrate us better than water?

 A new competitor, coconut water, has stepped into the exercise hydration game.
 It is known to be a natural alternative to manufactured sports drinks as it is naturally occurring and rich in potassium in addition to containing sodium, chloride, and some carbs as well, making it an appealing go-to exercise drink.
-Let’s also not ignore the fact that coconut water has become SUPER trendy thanks to celebrities like Rhianna, Madonna and Courteney Cox.
+Let’s also not ignore the fact that coconut water has become SUPER trendy thanks to celebrities like Rihanna, Madonna and Courteney Cox.
 Clinically, it may be used to replenish fluid levels for those experiencing dehydration from diarrhea.
 In the world of sports nutrition, coconut water is seen as having similar hydration effects as an electrolyte-packed sports drinks.
-However, a study that compared VitaCoco, a sport drink coconut water, and bottled water, found that there was no statistically significant difference in fluid retention and body mass before and after a dehydrating exercise.
-So, is coconut water bad?
-Not necessarily—both plain ol’ tap water and coconut water are capable of providing well-needed hydration to the body but for most of us, the former is just fine.
+However, a study about spors & energy drinks that compared VitaCoco, a sport drink coconut water, and bottled water, found that there was no statistically significant difference in fluid retention and body mass before and after a dehydrating exercise.
+So, is coconut water bad when it comes to sports & energy?
+Not necessarily; both plain ol’ tap water and coconut water are capable of providing well-needed hydration to the body but for most of us, the former is just fine.